The Ultimate Beginner’s Guide to Google Ads

 Create a Google Ads Campaign

 Once you’ve decided which keywords are best optimized for your goals, the next step is to create a Google Ads campaign.
+This is where a Google ads consultancy could be beneficial to skip the technical stuff.

 1. Setting Up Your Google Ads Account